panga-invocation-pod/panga-concepts/participating_in_panga/workshop_slides.md

 ## Participation not membership

 <!--
-Panga is a project with multiple avenues for participation.
-I'll go through these in a moment.
-First, I want to emphasie that we aren't a membership-based group.

-While we invite others to help us steward future iterations of Panga, we also hope that people experimenting with collective practices can use and adapt the resources that we curate, develop, and maintatian as part of the Panga project - without necerssairly 'joining' Panga.

-The porous boundaries of this vision of Panga participation are important; we want Panga to remain open to new participants while still functioning as a focal point we can gather around to share resoruces for exploring different approaches to collectivising basic needs.
+Panga is intended to be an idea maintained by a porously bounded group of participants, rather than a 'network' that you can 'join', or an organisation from which you can claim 'membership' rights.

-We are therefore seeking collaborators who are willing to join us in taking responsibility for creating and maintaining the respectful, interdependent relationships from which sustainable collective practices can emerge.
+In invoking the idea of Panga we are seeking collaborators who are willing to join us in taking responsibility for creating and maintaining the respectful, interdependent relationships from which sustainable collective practices can emerge.

+We want Panga to function as a focal point we can gather around to share hihg-context resoruces for exploring different approaches to collectivising basic needs, while still remaining open to new participants.

+To achieve this we envision Panga as a project with multiple avenues for participation that cultivate a focal point we can gather around to share high-context resoruces for exploring different approaches to collectivising basic needs.
+Rather than being a bounded group, we hope that the idea of Panga can 'grow at the rate of trust' with new participants being invited in as we have capacity to support them to participate in sustainable ways.

+An important aspect of this porously bounded group of Panga participants is the multiple avenues of participation we hope to cultivate.
 -->

 <style scoped>